joe-legg/nqoisc-cc/test_programs/README.md

 # Test Programs
+A simple system for testing the compiler.

-A list of test programs.
-Programs that should result in a compiler error are in the invalid folder.
-Programs that should not result in an error are in the valid folder.
+The `valid` folder holds a list of all test programs that should not result in an error.
+The `invalid` folder holds test programs that should result in an error.

 ## Usage
-Run `run_tests.sh` to test the compiler.
+Run `run_tests.sh` to test the compiler (valgrind must be installed).